jonasnapoles/WSL-CONFIG/README.md

 1) Uninstall Docker

-2) Enable WSL Windows 11
+2) Enable WSL Windows 11, open PowerShell as an Administrator and type these commands:

  ⚡ dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart